This article originally appeared on Noisey UK.

 High School (or Sixth Form College if you're British) is perhaps the only time where innocence and personal growth collide in the most beautiful way possible.
-It's a period of learning: about yourself, your body and others, who you want to be when the vast expanse of years ahead of you arrive.
-Or, if you're so inclined, how to transform an apple into a temporary apparatus for getting really, really stoned.
+It's a period of learning: about yourself, about your body and others, and about who you want to be when the vast expanse of years ahead of you arrive.
+And if you're so inclined, you learn how to transform an apple into a temporary apparatus for getting really, really stoned.

 The adage that "these are the best years of your life" often falls deaf on young ears, especially if they're attached to a body that's having a shitty time.
 By the time you're an adult though, the high school experience starts to permeate through your consciousness with alarming sentimentality, as though the scientific stuff that courses through your veins has collated with every formative, hormonal moment to make you who you are.
 As though your blood is as important as every one of your past experiences.
 These are the memories that inform American Boyfriend: A Suburban Love Story, the latest and best record from Kevin Abstract.